marinaMiller39636/notes/README.md

 - "Premature optimization is the root of all evil." - Donald Knuth

 This quote reminds us that optimizing code too early in the development process can lead to unnecessary complexity and wasted time.
 It's important to first write code that is clear, correct, and maintainable, and only then consider optimization if profiling indicates that it is necessary.

+# 2023-12-09
+- Today's programming wisdom is: "Premature optimization is the root of all evil." - Donald Knuth.

+This quote reminds us that while optimizing code for performance is important, it should not be done prematurely or without proper analysis.
+It's better to write clear, maintainable code first and optimize only when necessary, based on profiling and measurement data.
+Focusing too much on optimization early on can lead to overly complex code, harder maintenance, and potentially introduce bugs.